-The environment at Queen’s is becoming increasingly intercultural as the university works toward achieving its internationalization goals.
-On its own, and in partnership with other units on campus, QUIC has developed various training opportunities that will help staff succeed in this environment.
+The environment at Queen’s is becoming more intercultural as the university works toward achieving its internationalization goals.
+On its own, and in partnership with other units on campus, QUIC offers many opportunities for staff to begin to gain the skills and knowledge that will help them succeed in this environment.

 Other training options for staff are available through Queens’ Human Resources’ Learning and Development programs.
 Queen’s undergraduate and graduate programs include numerous opportunities for staff to gain international and intercultural knowledge; the university’s Tuition Assistance Program makes this learning accessible to staff after one year of continuous employment at Queen’s.

 Certificate in International Perspectives (in partnership with Queen’s Human Resources)

 The Certificate in International Perspectives is offered jointly by Queen’s Human Resources and Queen’s University International Centre (QUIC).
 All staff are eligible to register in the certificate program

 Workshops in this program: